 We offer Mariposa students:|

-Intensive Spanish classes in our purpose-built school, which has rapidly gained the reputation
+Intensive Spanish classes and Environmental Spanish in our purpose-built school, which has rapidly gained the reputation

 as the best in Nicaragua.
 All our teachers are from La Concepcion - trained by us, highly experienced